TheMulhima/Lumafly/README.md

   - Mods not downloading correctly
   - Showing a mod is updated when it isn't.
   - Showing that Modding API is disabled when it is not.
-- And other minor things (queueing multiple downloads, open mod's settings file, button to manually install mod, ability to disable/uninstall all)
+- And other minor things (queueing multiple downloads, open mod's settings file, handling not in modlinks mods and a button to manually them, ability to disable/uninstall all)

 see below for a [full changelog](#full-changelog-from-scarab)